 When applying to join the CII, you must answer all the questions truthfully, including the declarations you make.
 Any information you provide which is misleading or untrue may result in your membership being cancelled.
 It may also lead to disciplinary or criminal proceedings.
-If there are any questions or any parts of the declarations which you do not understand, please see "understanding your application" below.

 Understanding your application